3. Law and Grace, 5:1-7:29

 Jesus' covenant renewal statement: i] Setting, v1-2.
 The description of Jesus going "up on a mountainside" probably images Moses going up Mount Sinai to receive the law - Jesus is the new law-giver who comes to complete ("fulfill") the law.
 Although a crowd has gathered, Jesus moves up the mountainside to speak with his disciples.

-idwn (eidon) "when he saw [the crowds]" - seeing.
-The participle is adverbial, probably temporal, as in the NIV, but it is possible that it forms a causal clause; "Jesus went up the mountain because he saw the crowds.
+idwn (eidon) "when he saw [the crowds]" - having seen [the crowds].
+The participle is adverbial, best treated as temporal, as in the NIV, but it is possible that it forms a causal clause; "Jesus went up the mountain because he saw the crowds."

-to oroV "a mountainside" - the hill, mountain.
+to oroV "a mountainside" - [he went up to] the hill, mountain.
 Definite article may indicate a particular hill, but most likely prompting us to think of that most particular of mountains, Mount Sinai.

-kaqisantoV (kaqizw) aor. part. "sat down" - sitting down.
-The participle is adverbial, temporal; "when he sat down his disciples came to him."
+kaqisantoV (kaqizw) gen. aor. part. "sat down" - [and] sitting down.
+The genitive absolute participle is adverbial, temporal; "when he sat down his disciples came to him."
 A teacher sits down to teach.

-oiJ maqhtai "the disciples" - Given the context, the beatitudes are for the disciples, but are the disciples the "poor in spirit", etc.?
+oiJ maqhtai "the disciples" - the disciples [of him].
+Nominative subject of the verb "to come to."
+Given the context, the beatitudes are for the disciples, but are the disciples the "poor in spirit", etc.?
 Donald Robinson, an oft contributor to RTR, takes the view that the beatitudes are statements of grace directed to the disciples, "blessed are you, the poor in spirit ...."
 The text is not that specific, although v11-12 does move to "you", meaning "you disciples."
 Davies & Allison notes that the beatitudes properly apply to Jesus the messiah in the terms of Isaiah 61:1-3.
 Jesus is the one "poor in spirit", and of course, in union with Christ, the disciple becomes "the poor in spirit."

-proshlqan (prosercomai) aor. "came" - come to.
+proshlqan (prosercomai) aor. "came" - came to.
 "The disciples gathered around Jesus to hear his teaching."

 autw/ dat. pro. "to him" - Dative of direct object after the proV prefix verb "to come to."

-anoixaV to stoma aor. part. " -" - opening [the mouth].
+anoixaV (anoigw) aor. part. " -" - [and] opening [the mouth of him].
 Attendant circumstance participle expressing action accompanying the verb "teach"; "he opened his mouth and taught them", ESV = "he began his teaching by saying to them", Phillips.

-edidasken (didaskw) imperf. "to teach" - he taught.
+edidasken (didaskw) imperf. "he began to teach" - he taught [them].
 The imperfect may be used here to make the point that the sermon on the mount is a summary of Jesus' teachings, "this is what he used to teach", Barclay, although the NIV treats it as an inceptive imperfect.
+Of course, teaching involves a process and it would be natural to express the action in an imperfective tense.

 ii] The beatitudes, v3-10: